joshuarubin/teleport-job-worker/rfd/0-job-worker.md

 #### gRPC API

 The gRPC API follows the worker library fairly closely.
-The only significant difference is that it does not require the user id in the messages because user id is the client certificate's subject, not explicitly provided.
+The only significant difference is that it does not require the user id in the messages because user id is the client certificate's subject (using `(*x509.Certificate).Subject.String()`), not explicitly provided.
 Additionally, `StopJob()` in the library returns a channel that closes when the job completes.
 The gRPC API does not provide a facility for notifying the client when the job completes.

 ### Security Considerations